edwardjkim/info490/week06/docker_folder_sharing.md

 ```console
 $ mkdir info490
 ```

-Obviously you should replace `<username>` in the above command with your username.

 Back up important files in the currently running notebook server container.
   Stop and remove the container using `docker stop` and `docker rm`.